Updated March 31, 2026

 - Commercial auto liability minimums in Wisconsin are $25,000/$50,000/$10,000, so any service vehicle used for septic pumping or installation should be reviewed against those limits.

-- Wisconsin requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect shop space, yard space, or storage locations used by septic contractors.
+- Most commercial leases in Wisconsin require proof of general liability coverage, which can affect shop space, yard space, or storage locations used by septic contractors.

 - Coverage decisions should account for whether the business uses hired auto or non-owned auto exposure for employee travel, subcontracted hauling, or jobsite errands.